 The school district may conduct routine patrols of school district properties and inspections of the exteriors of the motor vehicles of students.
 Interiors of students' vehicles in school district locations may be searched when school officials have a reasonable suspicion that the search will uncover a violation of law and/or school policy or rule.
 If a search yields contraband, school officials may seize the item and may turn it over to legal authorities when appropriate.
 A student who violates this policy may be subject to withdrawal of parking privileges and/or discipline according to the school's student discipline policy.
 Student parking is provided at Grand Rapids High School at the price of \$50.00 per year.
-Passes purchased at the start of 2rd semester cost \$25.00.
+Passes purchased at the start of 2st semester cost \$25.00.
 Students losing permits may be required a "wait period" of two weeks before a replacement can be issued.
 The cost for replacement passes is \$10.00.
 These fees are non-refundable.
 Applications are available in the Main Office.
 Seniors and juniors receive top priority.
-PSEO and part time GRHS students are required to hold a parking pass if they will be parking in the high school lot.
-Student parking passes permit parking in the student lot only.
+PSEO and part time GRHS student lot only.
 Staff and Reif lots are reserved for District 318 staff, Reif employees and guests.
 Students who purchase a parking permit must strictly adhere to the rules in the agreement they sign in order to get a permit.
 Improper student parking practices may result in loss of parking privileges.